-- Hard Water- is water that contains calcium and magnesium carbonate above 1 gpg
+- Hard Water- water that contains calcium and magnesium carbonate above 1 gpg

-- Iron Water- water that contains 1ppm of ferrous, or clear water iron.
-Ferric and Iron Bacteria are also common well water problems.
+- Iron Water- water that contains 1ppm of ferrous (clear water iron); ferric (visible iron particles) and iron bacteria are also common well water problems

 Other well water problems include:

-- Brown or black staining usually a sign of manganese.
-This is one of the more difficult well water problems with which a home owner must contend.
+- Brown or black staining which is usually a sign of manganese.
+This is one of the more difficult well water problems with which a homeowner must contend.